masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   console.log('Plz, come after 3 seconds')
 }
 ```
 but these two lines will display first because of using asynchronous function **setTimeout**.
-Parallelly Javascript will continue its execution and Javascript engine will do it's jobs in the background.
-So, will see first these two messages.
+Parallelly Javascript will continue its execution and Javascript engine will do it's jobs in the background to handle asynchronous methods.
+So, will see these two messages  firstly.

 **Boss calling employee**,

 **Plz, come after 3 seconds**.

-And second we will see **"Hurray!
+And secondly we will see **"Hurray!
 I am here after 3 seconds"** message after 3 seconds.

 **Did you see the shining parts are on the above codes?
 Let's find out the sun.**

-Imagine your are fetching huge size of dB request from backend API using **fetch()** method instead of **setTimeout()** method.
-You have to wait for full dB response but in between the times there make no sense to postponed other stuffs as because the software will become slow even it can be night ghost if numerious fetch request happen in an application.
+Imagine your are fetching huge size of dB request from backend API.
+In blocking and synchronous mechanism you have to wait for full dB response but in between the times there make no sense to postponed other stuffs as because the software will become slow even it can be night ghost if numerious request happen to backend server in an application.
+Implementing callback action using asynchronous functions like: **fetch()** server requests will continue jobs behind the scene while Javascript code execution continue sequentially.

 **Using callback you have triggered an action.**

 ###### i) The action (here callback function. i.e employeeFunc and callback(count)) will found asynchronous function (here, setTimeout().
-There are others like: fetch(), setInterval, geolocation, promises etc. these are also called Web APIs)
+There are others like: fetch(), setInterval, geolocation, promises etc. These are also called Web APIs)

 ###### ii) Javascript will hand over the asynchronous function to browser based javascript engine ( In chrome it's' V8 ) to deal with these Web API using some terminologies like: Memory Heap, Call Stack, Call Stack Queue, Event Loop (Details of these out of scope in here) etc.